FailAcademy/learning/wdp-vancouver/_slides/week-08/01b-intro-to-angular.md

 ---

 ###Single Page Applications (SPA)
 Angular is a tool best suited for building BIG SPA's.
 What is an SPA?
-For our purposes we'll need to think in terms of:
+For our purposes we'll need to think about:

 - **Modules** - Files where our code is written.
 - **Components** - The basic building block of Angular 2 Applications.